api4ai/img-bg-removal-cars-examples/swift/urlsession/README.md

 # API4AI car image background removal

 This directory contains a minimalistic sample that sends requests to the API4AI Car Image Background Removal API.
-The sample is implemented in `bash` using `curl` command-line tool.
+The sample is implemented in `Swift` using [URLSession](https://developer.apple.com/documentation/foundation/urlsession) class.

 ## Overview